Dg analogues of the Zuckerman functors and the dual Zuckerman functors I: Basic theory of dg Harish-Chandra modules

-Here the weak pair $(\cA\otimes\cD^{op},K)$ is obtained by Example \ref{2.2.4} (7) and (9). \item For a triple $(\cA,K,\cD)$, there is a canonical equivalence

-Here the pair $(\cA\otimes\cD^{op},K)$ is obtained by Example \ref{2.2.4} (8) and (10). \end{enumerate} \end{lem} \begin{proof} The first assertion is obvious since $K\cmod$ is a symmetric monoidal category.
-Restricting this equivalence (under the condition of (2)), we obtain (2) by definition of the corresponding map $\fk\to\cA\otimes\cD^{op}$ of the pair $(\cA\otimes\cD^{op},K)$. \end{proof} Henceforth we consider weak $(\cA,K)$-modules and $(\cA,K)$-modules.
-Similar results to ones in the rest of this paper hold for weak $(\cA,K,\cD)$-modules and $(\cA,K,\cD)$-modules via Lemma \ref{2.2.6}. \begin{lem} Let $K$ be a flat affine group scheme.
-Then the category of weak $(k,K)$-modules is canonically equivalent to $K\cmod$. \end{lem} \begin{proof} Observe that the trivial $K$-module $k$ is the unit object of the monoidal category $K\cmod$.
+For a pair $(\cA,K)$, we define an $(\cA,K)$-module as a weak $(\cA,K)$-module $M$ satisfying $\pi(\psi(\xi))=d\nu(\xi)$ for every $\xi\in\fk$. \begin{note} \begin{enumerate} {(\arabic{enumi})} \item For a weak pair $(\cA,K)$, write $(\cA,K)\cmod_w$ for the category of weak $(\cA,K)$-modules. \item For a pair $(\cA,K)$, write $(\cA,K)\cmod$ for the full subcategory of $(\cA,K)\cmod_w$ consisting of $(\cA,K)$-modules. \end{enumerate} \end{note} \begin{lem} Let $K$ be a flat affine group scheme.
+Then the category of weak $(k,K)$-modules is canonically isomorphic to $K\cmod$. \end{lem} \begin{proof} Observe that the trivial $K$-module $k$ is the unit object of the monoidal category $K\cmod$.
 The assertion is now obvious. \end{proof}